 Sure, their gear closet is full, but they’re always keen to try out a new activity.
 Load an e-gift card with the cost of a one-day rental for snowshoes or a SUP, and help them fall in love with a new pastime.

-9. Avalanche skills training
+7. Avalanche training course

-10. Fuel for the next trip
+17. Fuel for the next trip

 They might have an awesome camp stove, but it isn’t going to run itself.
 Pick up a few canisters or a bottle of fuel so they can keep the flames hot and the tasty meals coming.

 Bonus: Toss in a JetBoil Jet Gauge to help them check how much fuel is left in those partial canisters in their gear bin or shed.
 It makes an excellent stocking stuffer.